nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_bundle_structures.md

 ## ITK3 Response Bundle Structure ##

-The diagram below is an example of a ITK Response message structure.
+The diagram below is an example of a ITK3 Response message structure.

 <img src="images/explore/BUSExample.png" style="width:50%;max-width: 50%;">